stackbit-projects/magical-crane-9e97a/content/pages/index.md

   - type: cta_section
     title: Got Queries?
     content: >
-      We are happy to help you with your sales queries.
+      We are happy to help you with your Sales Queries.
 Speak with our executive on Whatsapp.
     actions:
       - label: Button
         url: /pricing